gflohr/qgoda-site/en/docs/multilanguage-structure.md

 name: multilanguage-structure
 section: multilanguage
 view: docs.html
-description: How should you lay out files and directories?
+description: "How should you lay out files and directories?
 Which variables are important?
-Overview of Qgoda's Multilanguage and Internationalization (I18N) features
+Overview of Qgoda's Multilanguage and Internationalization (I18N) features"
 ---
 [% USE q = Qgoda %]
 [% TAGS [@ @] %]